provenance-io/docs/faq/delegator-faq.md

 ![](../.gitbook/assets/image%20%2812%29.png)

 Once the **Delegate** button is clicked, Explorer will prompt you sign the transaction with your wallet.
-Once signed and submitted, the delegation will show in the Provenance Validators List:
+Once signed and submitted, the delegation will show in the Provenance Blockchain Validators List:

 ![](../.gitbook/assets/image%20%2821%29.png)